 This is another critical part of TQM and helps to achieve an organization’s vision, mission, and goals.
-This process, called strategic planning or strategic management, includes the formulation of a strategic plan that integrates quality as a core component.
+This process, called strategic planning or strategic management, includes formulating a strategic plan that integrates quality as a core component.

 Continuous improvement is about improving processes and adapting products and services to reflect shifting customer needs.
 To implement this principle, you should implement policies to establish product, process, and system improvements as measurable goals at the individual, team, and department levels.
 You also need to recognize and encourage innovative solutions to problems, partly by encouraging employees to upskill themselves and take on enhanced responsibilities.

 To know how well an organization is performing, it needs to collect and analyze data on its performance.
-TQM requires that an organization continually do this to improve decision-making accuracy and achieve consensus.
+TQM requires an organization to improve decision-making accuracy and achieve consensus continually.

-Everyone in your organization needs to be clear on your goals, as well as the plans, strategies, and methods you are implementing to achieve them.
-Try to make sure that everyone in your organization understands their roles and how they fit in with the rest of the company.
+Everyone in your organization must be clear on your goals and the plans, strategies, and methods you are implementing to achieve them.
+Try to ensure that everyone in your organization understands their roles and how they fit in with the rest of the company.
 Involve employees in decision-making where you can, and communicate all your updates, policy changes, and news as often as possible.

-Because of this, there are multiple examples of TQM we can find within modern approaches to quality management.
+Because of this, we can find multiple examples of TQM within modern approaches to quality management.
 Here are some of those examples:

 Now you know more about the Total Quality Management approach to project management, why not browse our ever-expanding library of project management resources?
 Or download our Ultimate Project Management Guide.

 Looking for a project management solution?
-Teamhood is a free PM tool featuring Kanban boards, Gantt charts, automated reports, ane more.
+Teamhood is a free PM tool featuring Kanban boards, Gantt charts, automated reports, and more.